Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Examples and computations

 \section{Examples and computations}

-We here give a number of examples of how the results in the previous sections can be used to compute the cohomology and minimal model of the Chekanov–Eliashberg algebra.
+We here give a number of examples of how the results in the previous sections can be used to compute the cohomology and minimal model of the Chekanov–Eliashberg dg-algebra.

 \begin{example} Let $\Lambda$ be the standard Legendrian unknot with a single top handle, illustrated in \autoref{fig:unknot}.